 We aimed to have around 100 participants per experimental cell.
-The experiments were originally designed to examine effects of victim imagery and efficiency information for the whole range of donation amounts, and they were powered accordingly.
-In ordinary least-square regression, we would have a power of .80 for detecting a weak effect (Δ R2 = .02) in a 2 × 2 between-subject design with 400 participants, or .93 in a 2 × 3 design with 600 participants (estimated in GPower 3.1; Faul, Erdfelder, Lang, & Buchner, 2007).
+The experiments were originally designed to examine effects of victim imagery and efficiency information for the whole range of donation amounts, and powered accordingly.
+In ordinary least-squares regression, we would have a power of .80 for detecting a weak effect (Δ R2 = .02) in a 2 × 2 between-subject design with 400 participants, or .93 in a 2 × 3 design with 600 participants (estimated in GPower 3.1; Faul, Erdfelder, Lang, & Buchner, 2007).
 Taking all main and interactions into account, the power would have been .65 and .76.
-Given that the distribution of donations turned out to be trimodal (most people giving nothing, half, or everything), we updated some analytic procedures, and this led to lower ex-post power for some analyses.
+Given that the distribution of donations turned out to be trimodal (most people giving nothing, half, or everything), we updated some analytic procedures, leading to lower ex-post power for some analyses.
 For example, analyzing mid-range donation amounts (roughly normally distributed), and setting aside the minimum and maximum donations, the actual power to detect a small effect, given the current Ns, would be >.70 for one predictor and >.45 for all five predictors in the 2 × 3 design (all other analyses had better power).
-To get better estimates of effect sizes and confidence intervals we also we conducted mini meta-analyses (see Goh, Hall, & Rosenthal, 2016).
+To get better estimates of effect sizes and confidence intervals we also conducted mini meta-analyses (see Goh, Hall, & Rosenthal, 2016).

 Designs